UWO-Aero-Design/first-commit/git-intro/instructions.md

 **To continue to the next part you must have your first branch, merged into develop.
 If you are still waiting on approval, just sit tight for now!**

-## **How to Merge**
+## **Conflicts (if any)**

 So now that you have your first branch merged in, its time to do the second branch where we updated the `HELPME.md` file.
-If all your current changes are pushed to github go to the repository site and make another pull request.
+If all your current changes are pushed to github go to the site repository and make another pull request.
 Once again, make sure the target branch is develop.
-Don't set a reviewer yet though!
+Don't set a reviewer yet though.

-Once you make the Pull/Merge Request you'll notice this time that github says the branch is not ready to be merged in automatically.
+Sometimes if lots of changes have been made, github will notify you that the branch has conflicts with the base branch.
+Our changes were really small and contained to individual files each time so our two branch didn't conflict with each other at all.
+But how do you resolve it if they do?

-**Why is that?**
+Lets add a change that would break the changes we made on the other branch and see what github says.

 Explaining this is better done visually, lets start with how the branches looked at beginning of thuis tutorial.